MisterHW/COMSPI/readme.md

 ![](img/ftdi_spi_stack.png)

-A particularly convenient way to use COMSPI during the development von SPI slave devices turned out to be defining `Sequences` in HTerm - with both HTerm and COMSPI connected through a com0com bridge.
+A particularly convenient way to use COMSPI during the development of SPI slave devices turned out to be defining `Sequences` in HTerm - with both HTerm and COMSPI connected through a com0com bridge.

+For more advanced projects, please consider using [devttys0/libmpsse](https://github.com/devttys0/libmpsse/tree/master/docs), which is based on [libFTDI](http://developer.intra2net.com/git/?p=libftdi;a=summary).
+See also [FTD2XX vs. libFTDI](https://elinux.org/Libftdi_vs_FTD2XX).

 ##  Setup